Terminator (solar): Lunar terminator

 The lunar terminator is the division between the illuminated and dark hemispheres of the Moon.
 It is the lunar equivalent of the division between night and day on the Earth spheroid, although the Moon's much lower rate of rotation means it takes longer for it to pass across the surface.
 At the equator, it moves at 15.4 kph, as fast as an athletic human can run on earth.
+From an observer on the northern hemisphere of Earth, the lunar terminator appears to move from right to left (lunar east to lunar west), with the reverse being true for an observer on the southern hemisphere of Earth.
+This fact is useful in determining which of the moon's phases is waxing or waning.

 Due to the angle at which sunlight strikes this portion of the Moon, shadows cast by craters and other geological features are elongated, thereby making such features more apparent to the observer.
 This phenomenon is similar to the lengthening of shadows on Earth when the Sun is low in the sky.
 For this reason, much lunar photographic study centers on the illuminated area near the lunar terminator, and the resulting shadows provide accurate descriptions of the lunar terrain.

 Lunar terminator illusion

 The lunar terminator (or tilt) illusion is an optical illusion arising from the expectation of an observer on Earth that the direction of sunlight illuminating the Moon (i.e. a line perpendicular to the terminator) should correspond with the position of the Sun, but does not appear to do so.
 The illusion results from misinterpreting the arrangement of objects in the sky according to intuition based on planar geometry.